 The argument status can have a value from 0 to 255 inclusive, or be one of the macros EXIT_SUCCESS or EXIT_FAILURE.
 A status value of EXIT_SUCCESS or 0 indicates a normal exit; otherwise, another status value is returned.

-Note: The exit() function cannot be called within an asynchronous signal handler.
-This means that when compiled with SYSIFCOPT(ASYNCSIGNAL), exit() cannot be called in a signal handler.
+Note: When compiled with SYSIFCOPT(ASYNCSIGNAL), exit() cannot be called in a signal handler.

 The exit() function returns both control and the value of status to the operating system.